Duvet cover

-A duvet cover is a cover for duvet.
-The duvet cover protects duvet during use.
+A duvet cover is a cover for a duvet.
+The duvet cover protects the duvet during use.

+Function

 Duvet covers frequently have a decorative function on the bed, allowing for change of pattern or design for different occasions, or to serve different functions; for example, a heavier duvet cover may be used during colder seasons.

+Material

 Mass-produced duvet covers are usually made of cotton or a blend of cotton and polyester and can be easily removed to wash at home, while a duvet can be expensive and difficult to clean.
 Duvet covers may be made from two sheets or panels of cloth sewn together.

+Design

+A duvet cover may or may not have a fastening, known as a closure.
+Examples of closures include buttons, plastic clasps, zips, and ties.
+If the duvet cover does not have a closure it can be known as flat, flap or envelope.

+In the Nordic countries, duvet covers have openings for the hands in the corners, making it easier to change the duvet cover.